Learning to Conduct Legal Reviews of Weapons

 States have a legal obligation to ensure that the weapons that are newly developed, manufactured or produced for their own armed forces are compliant with international law.
 Therefore, all States should conduct legal reviews of weapons at various stages in their manufacture or procurement.
 These reviews should be carried out by experts with a good understanding of the relevant legal provisions.
 This course will provide lawyers, diplomats and other officials with the knowledge and skills required for that purpose.

 The course has been running since 2011 and is funded by the Swiss Government.
-It is conducted in cooperation with the International Committee of the Red Cross (ICRC) and the International Institute for Humanitarian Law (San Remo, Italy).
+It is conducted in cooperation with the International Committee of the Red Cross (ICRC).

 WHO SHOULD ATTEND